Anheuser-Busch Brewery

 On July 25, 1957, Anheuser-Busch announced it would build its new Florida facility in Tampa on a 160-acre tract of land that was part of the former Henderson Airport.
 The land was purchased from the Greater Tampa Chamber of Commerce for $320,000 and was part of a larger proposed industrial park encompassing approximately 1,000 acres.
 It was also located just south of the new Schlitz brewery.

 At the time of the announcement, Anheuser-Busch estimated the new brewery would cost between $20 and $25 million to build and have a production capacity of between 600,000 and 800,000 barrels per year.
-In addition to the beer, it was expected the facility would also produce other goods, like yeast.
-The brewery was anticipated to be in operation by late 1958.
+In addition to the beer, it was expected the facility would also produce other goods like yeast.
+Work was scheduled to begin on the new brewery beginning in late 1957 or early 1958.
+It was expected to employ around 800 initially, mostly local hires, and up to 1,400 when in full operation.

-Brewing commenced at the new facility on March 12, 1959, with the first batch of finished beer expected to be shipped on or around May 18.
+Test brewing commenced at the new facility on March 12, 1959, with the bottling, warehouse, and office areas still being completed.
+The first full batch of finished beer was expected to be shipped on or around May 18.
 The brewery initially had a capacity of over 500,000 barrels per year and served five states.

 The brewery and the rest of the gardens were officially dedicated on March 31, 1959, in a ceremony held at the park for around 2000 dignitaries, invited guests, and members of the press.
 Company president August A. Busch Jr. said at the dedication, “In constructing this new brewery, Anheuser-Busch wanted to do more than just build a factory.
 It is our company’s belief that a modern industrial plant should also add to the area in design and landscape.”

-The park officially announced the project on October 22, 1960.
+The park officially announced the project to enhance the brewery tour experience on October 22, 1960.
 The project’s centerpiece was Stairway to the Stars, an outdoor escalator billed as the longest in the world at 86 feet, carrying guests up to the 43-foot tall brewery roof.
 Once atop, guests would enjoy the views from a 1,000-square-foot observation deck before continuing along an elevated walkway of pre-stressed concrete and into a new sheltered area adjacent to the brew hall.
-Once inside, guests would continue on the tour including a new three-dimensional display and audio system explaining the brewing process in an air-conditioned gallery.
+Once inside, guests would continue on the tour, which included a new three-dimensional display and audio system explaining the brewing process in an air-conditioned gallery.

 The project also included a 5,000-square-foot reflecting pool below Stairway to the Stars, complete with fountains, lights, and two large planters featuring tall Phoenix reclinata palms, with additional exotic and rare plants surrounding the pool.
 Also part of the project was a new cantilevered bridge over the entrance to Stairway to the Stars, connecting the exit of the brewery tour to the gardens near the Hospitality House.
 Construction was underway when the park announced the project in October 1960, and it was reported it would be completed in January 1961.